You type a few words into a text box. Thirty seconds later, you're looking at an image that would have taken a skilled artist hours to create.

 Conclusion

 Midjourney is one of the most powerful AI image generators available today.
-While it has a learning curve and requires a subscription, the quality of output makes it worthwhile for many creative professionals and hobbyists alike.
+The learning curve and mandatory subscription can feel like a barrier at first, but once you get the hang of it, the output quality makes it worthwhile.

-Start with simple prompts and experiment with different styles and parameters.
-The more you use Midjourney, the better you'll understand how to get the results you want.
+My advice: start with simple prompts.
+Experiment with different styles and parameters.
+The more you use Midjourney, the better you'll develop an intuition for what works.